European Meat Processing Industry Slowly Evolving27 June 2012

-Despite being the main player on the European landscape, GIRA report that it has faced increasing pressure from Tonnies in their pig processing business.
-This reflects the manner in which the German company is run in terms of strategic management and being a quality low cost processor.
+Despite being the main player on the European landscape, GIRA reports that Vion has faced increasing pressure from Tönnies in its pig processing business.
+This reflects the manner in which the German company is run in terms of strategic management and being a quality low-cost processor.

-To grow meat market share in volume terms, Vion has relied on the poultry industry to drive the company forward, a sector up until recently which Vion was not was engaged in.
+To grow meat market share in volume terms, Vion has relied on the poultry industry to drive the company forward, a sector in which it has only recently become engaged.

 A significant lack of industry concentration is evident across most European countries.
 For this to change, some of the below factors will be crucial to changing this outcome according to GIRA:

-- Increase overlap between red meat (pigmeat and beef), and poultry.
+- Increase overlap between red meat (pig meat and beef), and poultry, and

 - Labour cost and availability issues – with automation being increasingly popular.